PoseidonLEL/Naive-Belief-Entropy-Project/README.md

 # Naive-Belief-Entropy-LOVA
 ## Belief Entropy: A process in which the impression toward a perceived environment by a group of agents begins approaching a mutual equilibrium as those agent interact with each other.

 LOVA is a specialized type of associative system that uses sets of defined objects within an environment to develop a _favorability policy_ for events that may occur within its environment.
-From a technical perspective, this model functions similarly to a recommender system.LOVA is a specialized type of associative system that uses sets of defined objects within an environment to develop a favorability policy for events that may occur within its environment.
 From a technical perspective, this model functions similarly to a recommender system.

 LOVA "naively" follows the rules of Belief Entropy.